Probabilistic Asynchronous Arbitrary Pattern Formation: Algorithm Details

-\emph{ii)} Once a robot $r_e$ is elected, the other robots are currently either moving away, not moving, or moving toward the center by a distance at most the eighth of their distance to the center.
-In each case, when another robot looks again (after it finishes its movement) it sees that the robot $r_e$ is the only closest robot to the center, and then it chooses not to move.
-Indeed, if another robot $r$ is moving toward the center, it is by a distance at most $|r|/8$.
-Since we have $|r_e| < \frac{7}{8}|r|$ when $r$ started its movement, we have $|r_e|<|r|$ after $r$ finishes it.
-After $r$'s movement, $r_e$ is maybe no longer elected, but since $r_e$ was aware it was elected, it already chooses to move on its circle to create a $1/8$-shifted-regular set (and it moves by a non null distance, so that in the next look phase, it is shifted). \end{proof} \textbf{Using the Shifted Robot to Form a Guided Configuration.} If the elected robot is not shifted or if the shift angle is in $[0,\theta/8)$, it moves on its circle to create a shift $\theta/8$.
-Also, if $Q$ is shifted with a shift in $(\theta/8, \theta/4)$ such that the other robots in $Q$ are not on the same circle as the shifted robot, then the shifted robot moves on its circle to create a shift $\theta/8$.
+Also, our algorithm has to ensure that $n-1$ robots cannot form part of the pattern.
+To do so, a procedure is called making sure that, if a point in $F$ is in the path of a robot, then this point is either chosen as its destination, or avoided (the procedure is described in the appendix).
+So that, if the configuration is associated with the \emph{Termination} phase, all the robots are static. \textbf{Using the Shifted Robot to Form a Static Guided Configuration.} If the elected robot is not shifted or if the shift angle is in $[0,\theta/8)$ (with $\theta = \theta(P)$), it moves on its circle to create a shift $\theta/8$.
+Also, if the shift angle is in $(\theta/8, \theta/4)$ and if the robots in the CEB-set $Q$ are not on the same circle as the shifted robot, then the shifted robot moves on its circle to create a shift $\theta/8$.
 If another robot is activated during the movement of the shifted robot (\ie, when the shift is not exactly $\theta/8$), it chooses not to move.
-When the shift angle is exactly $\theta/8$, the shift angle waits for the other robots in $Q$ to reach its circle.
+When the shift angle is exactly $\theta/8$, the elected robot waits for the other robots in $Q$ to reach its circle.
 When this is the case, the shifted robot moves on its circle to create a shift angle of $\theta/4$.
-Then it moves toward the center.
-This creates an ordered configuration.
-The shifted robots $r=r_1$ move radially such that $|r| = \min(|r_2|/2, |f_2|/2)$.
-Then we have to move $r_2$ such that $|r_2|\leq|f_2|$.
-Since the configuration is not symmetric (because there is a shifted robot), we can choose $\theta$ small enough to ensure that the third condition to have a guided configuration is satisfied.
+Then it moves toward the center to create an guided configuration \ie, the shifted robot $r_1$ moves radially such that $|r_1| = \min(|r_2|, |f_2|)/2$.